 Current Job Openings

-We are seeking qualified candidates for the two job openings (posted below ) within our agency at this time.
-The Patrolman job description may be viewed by scrolling down this page.
+We are seeking qualified candidates for the open job posting (listed below ) within our agency at this time.
 The Dispatcher job description may be viewed by clicking on the blue link at the bottom of the page.

-If you are interested in either open position, please click on the "Job Application" link at the bottom of this page and complete the application.
-The application for either position is the same.
-We do not accept these applications or resumes electronically.
-Completed applications and resumes for either position must be submitted to the Sutton Police Department no later
+If you are interested in the open position, please click on the "Job Application" link at the bottom of this page and complete the application.
+We do not accept applications or resumes electronically.
+Completed applications and resumes for the open position must be submitted to the Sutton Police Department no later

 PATROLMAN JOB DESCRIPTION